deislabs/bindle/README.md

 ## Concepts

-In the Bindle system, the term _bindle_ refers to a _bundle of related data called boxes_.
+In the Bindle system, the term _bindle_ refers to a _bundle of related data called parcels_.
 A _bindle_ might be simple, containing only a single binary file.
 Or it may be complex, containing hundreds of discrete data objects (files, libraries, or whatnot).
 It can represent a layer diagram, like Docker, or just a regular file download.
+With experimental conditions, it can even represent packages containing mandatory, optional, and conditional components.

 A bindle is composed of several parts:

-- The _invoice_ (`invoice.toml`) contains information about the bindle (`name`, `description`...) as well as a manifest of boxes (individual data items).
+- The _invoice_ (`invoice.toml`) contains information about the bindle (`name`, `description`...) as well as a manifest of parcels (individual data items).
-- A _box_ contains two parts:
+- A _parcel_ contains two parts:
-  - The _label_ (`label.toml`) that contains data about the box
+  - The _label_ (`label.toml`) that contains data about the parcel
-  - the _box contents_ (`box.dat`) that contains the opaque data ("what's in the box")
+  - the _parcel contents_ (`box.dat`) that contains the opaque data ("what's in the box")

 A _bindle hub_ is a service that manages storage and retrieval of bindles.
 It is available via an HTTP/3 connection (almost always over TLS).
 A hub supports the following actions:

-- GET: Get a bindle and any of its boxes that you don't currently have
+- GET: Get a bindle and any of its parcels that you don't currently have
-- POST: Push a bindle and any of its boxes that the hub currently doesn't have
+- POST: Push a bindle and any of its parcels that the hub currently doesn't have
 - DELTE: Remove a bindle

 Note that you cannot modify any part of a bindle.
 Not the payload.
 Not the name.
 Not even